What is Follicular Lymphoma?

 If you’ve been diagnosed with FL or know someone who has, then we recommend visiting “Your Support Hub” for more resources including access to patient stories, webinars and much more.

-"When looking into my type of cancer, I realised how unknown it is to most people, however, in my search I found The Follicular Lymphoma Foundation that aims to find a cure.
+"When looking into my type of cancer, I realized how unknown it is to most people, however, in my search I found The Follicular Lymphoma Foundation that aims to find a cure.
 I know how important and rewarding it is to exchange experiences with people who are living in situations similar to ours, with the same doubts, fears, weaknesses and hopes, and how rewarding the mutual help of a group is."

 Lilia Luzes